Simple linear attention language models balance the recall-throughput tradeoff: IO Aware Implementations

 \textbf{Zeroeth order Taylor terms:} During the computation, for the $0^{th}$ term in the Taylor polynomial, $q, k$ are $1$ after we apply the feature map (\Cref{eq:taylor_feature_map_reshow}).
 Therefore, computing a cumulative sum over $q(k^Tv)$ reduces to maintaining a cumulative sum of $v$ as we iterate across the sequence.

 \textbf{First order Taylor terms:} Next we consider the $1^{st}$ order terms. \textbf{On-diagonal:} First consider the on-diagonal blocks, e.g. with respect to tiles $q_i, k_i, v_i$.
-For these, we simply multiply $q^Tk$, masking (making it causal), and then multiplying with $v$, following the order of operations in standard attention.
+For these, we simply multiply $q^Tk$, masking (making it causal), and then multiplying with $v$, following the order of operations in standard attention (i.e., a \textit{quadratic attention} view).
 This makes it easy to apply the masking ($0$ out non-causal elements).
-Now each warp contains a local result for its set of on-diagonal tiles of $q_i,k_i,v_i$. \textbf{Off-diagonal:} However, we need to obtain a \textit{global} cumulative sum where $(q_i^Tk_j)v_j$ depends on all $j \in [1 ..i]$ (\Cref{eq:linar_attention_reshow}).
+Now each warp contains a local result for its set of on-diagonal tiles of $q_i,k_i,v_i$.

+\textbf{Off-diagonal:} However, we need to obtain a \textit{global} cumulative sum where $(q_i^Tk_j)v_j$ depends on all $j \in [1 ..i]$ (\Cref{eq:linar_attention_reshow}).
 Each warp is therefore missing values for tiles $j \in [1 .. i-1]$.
 To incorporate this computation, we will now compute the cumulative $KV$ hidden state for the warp up until $i-1$ and multiply this with the local tile of $q$ (i.e. $\mathrm{q_{frag}}$).
-To accomplish this, note in \Cref{alg:a0_fwd}, we multiply $\mathrm{k_{frag}}^T$ and $\mathrm{v_{frag}}$ to compute local tiles of the hidden state, local to each warp, in thread register.
+To accomplish this, in \Cref{alg:a0_fwd}, we multiply $\mathrm{k_{frag}}^T$ and $\mathrm{v_{frag}}$ to compute local tiles of the hidden state, local to each warp, in thread register.
 To perform the global cumulative sum across the $8$ warps' local results, we write from registers (thread specific) to $A1$ in SRAM (shared across warp threads).
 After computing the global cumulative sum in shared memory, each warp loads back the $KV$ state (in $A1$) into its registers such that it contains all the preceeding $KV$ (history) for tiles $[1 .. i-1]$.
 We then multiply the local $\mathrm{q_{frag}}$ in register with this $KV$ state to update the final output for the $1^{st}$ up until the current $\mathrm{n_{blocks}}$.
 Note that we maintain the running $KV$ state corresponding to the $1^{st}$ order term in $A1$ shared memory for the next iteration along $\mathrm{n_{blocks}}$.

 \textbf{Second order Taylor terms:} We finally need to compute the $2^{nd}$ order term.
 Similar to the $1^{st}$ order term, we'll consider \textbf{On-diagonal:} We can leverage the computation from above.
 We'll square the causal $(qk^T)^2$ from above and multiply with $\mathrm{v_{frag}}$ to obtain the \textit{portion} of the $2^{nd}$ order term corresponding to the on-diagonal tiles $q_i, k_i, v_i$. \textbf{Off-diagonal:} Again, we also need to compute the result with respect to tiles $[1..i-1]$. \begin{itemize} \item \textbf{Partitioning KV hidden state for $2^{nd}$ order} Because the hidden state for the second order term is large ($\mathcal{O}(d^2D)$ in feature dimension $d$ and head dimension $D$) and warps have a limited number of registers, we slice its storage across the registers of the $8$ warps.
 Considering the the $16^2 \times 64$ ($d^2 \times D$) hidden state (stored in $A2$ SRAM in \Cref{alg:a0_fwd}), we divide this into $16$ slices along the sequence dimension and let each of the $8$ warps handle $2$ of the $16 \times 64$ slices (stored in $A2_0, A2_1$ fragments in thread registers in \Cref{alg:a0_fwd}).
 Warp $i$ will maintain slices $2i$ and $2i+1$ in two registers per thread.